trachwo/masters-of-shithead/README_EXECUTABLE.md

 	- Plays '3' before '2' on 'A', 'K', or '7' ('Druck mache!').
 	- Uses *Monte Carlo Tree Search* to find the best play when in the end game (only 2 players left and talon empty).
 5. **BullShit**:
-	- Uses statistics to find the best play but doesn't play better than *CheapShit* or *TakeShit*.
+	- Uses statistics to find the best play, but doesn't play better than *CheapShit* or *TakeShit*.

 **FastPlay**
 - **No**: Game waits for mouse click after each AI player turn.